CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 - Import a single, whole table stored in your MySQL database
 - Apply a SQL query to import filtered data
-- Apply a SQL query from from multiple joined tables
+- Apply a SQL query from multiple joined tables

 To use the MySQL Connector, you must include a `connector` parameter with the following attributes: